 Different Types of Thyroid Disease

 Hypothyroidism is a state of not having enough thyroid hormone.
 Symptoms include hair loss, fatigue, cold intolerance, eyebrow loss, difficulty losing weight, and depression.
-This condition can be cause by an iodine deficiency, or as is common in the Western part of the world, hypothyroidism is actually caused by Hashimoto’s.
+This condition can be caused by an iodine deficiency, or as is common in the Western part of the world, hypothyroidism is actually caused by Hashimoto’s.

 Hashimoto’s is an autoimmune condition that results in the breakdown of thyroid tissue to the point where the person can no longer produce thyroid hormone.

 Hyperthyroidism, also known as overactive thyroid, is a condition of having too much thyroid hormone.
-Common symptoms include palpitations, excess sweating, excess anxiety, tremors, excess weight gain, and protrusion of the eyes.
+Common symptoms include palpitations, excess sweating, excess anxiety, tremors, excess weight loss, and protrusion of the eyes.
 The primary cause of hyperthyroidism is an autoimmune condition called Graves disease, which essentially causes the thyroid gland to lose control of hormone production.